-They don’t always perform in an exact 1-to-1 ratio, as we will see.
+However, index funds don’t always perform in an exact one-to-one ratio, as we will see.
 But in general, most high-quality index funds perform in close lockstep with their underlying indexes.

 How Can You Lose Money in an Index Fund?

 All investments carry risk.
 An index fund, like anything else, can potentially lose value over time.

 That being said, most mainstream index funds are generally considered a conservative way to invest in equities (although there are lesser-known index funds that are thought to carry greater risk).
 This is largely due to the fact that index funds are greatly diversified, distributing risk throughout many securities.
 Risk is also lowered by reducing an individual’s responsibility in managing the funds — investors can simply buy and hold for years, or even decades.